prachibhardwaj0307/Intent-Detection/README.md

+# Create a README.md file that you can download
-# BERT Intent Classifier - Streamlit App
+readme_content = '''# BERT Intent Classifier - Streamlit App

 A web-based intent classification system that uses fine-tuned BERT to distinguish between "People Search" and "General Search" queries in real-time.